mlodedrwale/kiln-controller/README.md

     select reboot

 ## Configuration

+Before you begin, make sure to copy the default settings:

+	$cp config-default.py config.py

 All parameters are defined in config.py.
 You need to read through config.py carefully to understand each setting.
 Here are some of the most important settings: